 The Links support of the arts can be traced to our cultured co-founder Margaret Roselle Hawkins.
 Her passion for creative expression helped inspire establishment of The Arts facet in 1964 at the 14th National Assembly.

-The Chicago Illinois Chapter and Links Chapters worldwide attend events held at museum, theatres, educational institutes and corporations in order to support art programs, especially where there is a focus on artists of color.
+The Chicago (IL) Chapter and Links Chapters worldwide attend events held at museum, theatres, educational institutes and corporations in order to support art programs, especially where there is a focus on artists of color.
 Links are creating and supporting opportunities for educating minority youth in the arts and presenting and supporting performances by artists in a diversity of disciplines.

 The goal of The Arts facet is to increase and expand art activity, and elevate our programs through arts integration and effectively create an arts renaissance within our organization and programs.